Kylie Minogue: 1968–1986: Early life and career beginnings

 Kylie Ann Minogue was born at Bethlehem Hospital in Caulfield South, a suburb of Melbourne, Victoria, on 28 May 1968, to Carol Ann (née Jones), a former ballet dancer, and Ronald Charles Minogue, car company accountant.
 Her mother moved to Australia from Wales in 1958 as part of an assisted migration scheme on the ship Fairsea.
 Also aboard were the Gibb family of later Bee Gees fame.
 Minogue is of Irish, English and Welsh descent.
 She was named Kylie after the Nyungar word for "boomerang".
 She is the eldest of three children: her brother, Brendan Minogue, is a news cameraman in Australia, and her sister, Dannii Minogue, is an actress, singer and television host.
 The family frequently moved around various suburbs in Melbourne to sustain their living expenses, which Minogue found unsettling as a child.
 She often stayed at home reading, sewing, and learning to play violin and piano.
-When they moved to Surrey Hills, Victoria, she went on to Camberwell High School.
+When they moved to Surrey Hills, she went on to Camberwell High School.
 During her schooling years, she found it difficult to make friends.
 She got her HSC with subjects including Arts and Graphics and English.
 Minogue described herself as being of "average intelligence" and "quite modest" during her high school years.
 Growing up, she and her sister Dannii took singing and dancing lessons.